It’s an improved iteration of the Garmin Fenix 6 with dedicated ultrarunning features that are unique to those who love the trail.

 If you’re into cycling, too, don’t worry, you’re also catered for.
 The Enduro will track how technical and difficult mountain biking trails are and provide you with a score of your performance.

-Both Garmin Enduro and Fenix 6 Series are known for its prolonged battery life.
+Both Garmin Enduro and Fenix 6 Series are known for their prolonged battery life.
 However, the Enduro’s battery lasts longer than the Fenix 6 Pro.

 Up to 80 hours in GPS mode, but up to 95 days with solar charging.